kernitus/BukkitOldCombatMechanics/README.md

 </p>

 ## by kernitus and Rayzr522
-A performant Spigot plugin to configure combat-related mechanics from 1.9 onwards.
+A performant Spigot/Paper plugin to configure combat-related mechanics from 1.9 onwards.

 ## Modesets
 Modesets can be configured for your players to choose from.
-Each modeset can have any combination of the below features enabled, for example to replicate 1.9 vs 1.8 combat.
+Each modeset can have any combination of the below features enabled, with examples provided to replicate 1.9 vs 1.8 combat.
 Players can switch between modesets via command, choosing from the modesets allowed for the world they are in.

 ## Configurable Features
-Features are grouped in `module`s as listed below and can be individually configured and disabled.
+Features are grouped in `module`s as listed below, and can be individually configured and disabled.
 Modules that are fully disabled will have no impact on server performance.

 #### Combat
 - Attack cooldown